sleuthkit/autopsy/Experimental/AutoIngestService/README.txt

 Setup Instructions
 ==============================

 1)  Copy the service files (including the service controller) to the directory where 'autopsy64.exe' resides.

 2)  Run Autopsy under your administrator account.

 3)  Configure the Multi User and Auto Ingest settings in the Options panel.

 4)  Save the settings as a shared configuration.

 5)  Close Autopsy.

 6)  Open a command prompt window under your administrator account.

 7)  Navigate to the directory where 'autopsy64.exe' resides.

 8)  Type 'install <path>', where '<path>' is the the path to the shared configuration directory.
 Then press Enter.

+9)  When the Properties dialog appears, go to the Log On tab and replace the password with the correct password for the supplied administrator account.

-9) Now the service is ready.
-You can start it by either restarting Windows (doing a shutdown will NOT work), starting it from 'AutoIngestService.exe', or starting it from the Task Manager.
+10) Now the service is ready.
+You can start it by either restarting Windows (doing a shutdown will NOT work), starting it from the General tab of the Properties dialog, starting it from the Task Manager, or from the Services application of the Windows Administrative Tools suite.

 ==============================